How to Build a Hamburger Menu in React

 • Props and state in React

-• CSS media query
+• CSS media queries

-1. Create a React app
+2. Create a React App

 npx create-react-app myapp